 Our newsletter is sent at the end of every month.
 It included new resources, upcoming events, and announcements about NCR meetings.
 Sign up here, if you'd like to join our mailing list (or use the same link to remove your email from the list).
-We sent approximately three emails per month.
+We send approximately three emails per month.

 Resources Developed by NCR FSMA